jungjanos/YoutubeExplodeXamarinBenchmark/README.md

 INSTALLATION:

 The provided APK does not require any permission or access.
-It is hovever needed to enable the installation of "unsafe" apps from outside Google Play.
+It is however needed to enable the installation of "unsafe" apps from outside Google Play.

 Remark: